manaskamal/XenevaOS/readme.md

 # Building the project

 The project is build purely on Windows Environment.
 Please Visit [Build Instructions page ](Docs/BuildInstructions.md) for more information

+## Contributing to the project
+XenevaOS is an open-source project that welcomes contributions from developers, researchers, and enthusiasts who are passionate about low level system development.
+Whether you're intereseted in Kernel development, driver development, low level graphics or application level features there are many ways to get involved.
+We encourage contibutions in the form of code, documentation, bug reports, and feature suggestions.
+If you're interested in contibuting, check out out [Contribution Guideline](Docs/Contributing.md), explore open issues, and join the discussion to help shape the project.

 ## __Requirements__ :
 1> NASM as the main assembler <br>